Pointe du Raz Ladies Classic

 The Pointe du Raz Ladies Classic is a one-day road cycling race held annually in France.
-It was first held in 2023 as a local race and is classified as a 1.1 race by the Union Cycliste Internationale since 2025.
+It was first held in 2023 as a local race, before elevation to a 1.1 classification by the Union Cycliste Internationale in 2025, then joining the UCI Women's ProSeries in 2026.

 The first professional edition took place on a 143 km course, with 88 km of off-road gravel sectors.
 Spanish rider Paula Blasi won with a solo attack in the final kilometers.
+The following year, Nina Berton out-sprinted Blasi after catching her and Celia Gery in the final 50 m.